rociomer/lammps2cssr/README.md

 Place trajectory snapshot in same directory as *lammps2cssr-{triclinic, orthogonal}.sh*.
-At the top of *lammps2cssr-{triclinic, orthogonal}.sh*, specify 1) the types of coordinates (fractional/Cartesian) to write to the .cssr and 2) the file extension for the dump files to convert.
+At the top of *lammps2cssr-{triclinic, orthogonal}.sh*, specify 1) the types of coordinates (fractional/Cartesian) to write to the CSSR and 2) the file extension for the dump files to convert.
 Then run the script.
-Please be sure the script corresponds to the type of box bounds in the dump files.
+Make sure the script corresponds to the type of box bounds in the dump files.

 ## Comments
 TODO: merge the triclinic and ortho scripts

-TODO: rewrite in Python, this is too slow (can take up to 30s for large structures)
+TODO: rewrite in Python, this is too slow (can take up to 30 seconds for large structures)

 ## Author